Maximizing Your Creative Potential as a Color Blind Photographer

 Color blind-friendly photo editing software

 The last item here is software that can help ensure accurate color and white balance.
-For color blind photographers, editing photos can be difficult, and can be the one thing most dreaded.
+For color blind photographers, editing photos in bulk can be difficult, and can be the one thing most dreaded.
 Because so much of the photo editing software is not designed to accommodate the unique needs of those with color blindness.
 But, thanks to innovations in technology, this is no longer an issue.

-Imagen is color blind-friendly photo editing software, which allows photographers to no longer worry about inaccuracy.
+Imagen is color-blind-friendly photo editing software, which allows photographers to no longer worry about inaccuracy.
 The software is designed to learn how you edit in Lightroom Classic.
 It creates an AI Profile to edit all your new photos.
 If you do not have an editing style that is consistent and accurate enough with its white balance, then there is a solution included.

 Imagen also offers Talent AI Profiles.
 These are pre-built AI Profiles built on thousands of edits from some of the best photographers in the world.